mattborja/mattborja/README.md

 ### Apt, adaptable, autonomous.

-I enjoy a healthy work environment: where employees are duly recognized and treated with respect; a culture of excellence and authenticity is cultivated; and passion is met with opportunity, ownership, and support.
+Apt, adaptable, autonomous.
+I enjoy a healthy work environment: where a culture of excellence and humility is actively cultivated and met with opportunity and camaraderie.
+Full-stack .NET web application engineer.
+For a full bio, visit mattborja.dev.

 [Read full bio](https://github.com/sponsors/mattborja)